MicrosoftDocs/architecture-center/docs/best-practices/api-design.md

 You may want to adopt OpenAPI for your web APIs.
 Some points to consider:

-- The OpenAPI Specification comes with with a set of opinionated guidelines on how a REST API should be designed.
+- The OpenAPI Specification comes with a set of opinionated guidelines on how a REST API should be designed.
 That has advantages for interoperability, but requires more care when designing your API to conform to the specification.
 - OpenAPI promotes a contract-first approach, rather than an implementation-first approach.
 Contract-first means you design the API contract (the interface) first and then write code that implements the contract.
 - Tools like Swagger can generate client libraries or documentation from API contracts.
 For example, see [ASP.NET Web API Help Pages using Swagger](/aspnet/core/tutorials/web-api-help-pages-using-swagger).

 ## More information
-* The [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md) contain detailed recommendations for designing public REST APIs.
+* [Microsoft REST API Guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md).
+Detailed recommendations for designing public REST APIs.
-* The [RESTful Cookbook](http://restcookbook.com/) contains an introduction to building RESTful APIs.
+* [The REST Cookbook](http://restcookbook.com/).
+Introduction to building RESTful APIs.
-* The [Web API Checklist](https://mathieu.fenniak.net/the-api-checklist/) contains a useful list of items to consider when designing and implementing a web API.
+* [Web API Checklist](https://mathieu.fenniak.net/the-api-checklist/).
+A useful list of items to consider when designing and implementing a web API.
-* The [Open API Initiative](https://www.openapis.org/) site, contains all related documentation and implementation details on Open API.
+* [Open API Initiative](https://www.openapis.org/).
+Documentation and implementation details on Open API.